 The identity administrator of an organization can define purposes and user attributes for each purpose on a service provider (SP) basis using the WSO2 IS admin console or via WSO2 remote APIs.

 When sharing the user attributes during flows such as SAML SSO and OpenID Connect SSO, WSO2 IS prompts the consent screen for users.
 The sharing of user attributes through security tokens is based on the consent that the user approves at this point.

-Users can review or revoke already given consent by logging in to the WSO2 IS user portal (self-care portal).
+Users can review or revoke already given consent by logging in to the WSO2 IS My Account (self-care portal).

 Manage consents that belong to third party applications¶

 WSO2 IS can be used to manage consents that belong to third party applications and services.
 To do this, third party applications can integrate with WSO2 IS using the consent REST APIs and other admin APIs provided by WSO2 IS.
 Note that generating and handling consent UIs for third party applications can not be supported in WSO2 IS as it is considered the responsibility of the relevant third party application to provide consent management UI facilities for their end users.

 A consent receipt is a representation of the consent provided by a person at the point he/she agrees to share the personal information with an external party.
 WSO2 IS consent REST APIs support the specification provided in the Kanatara consent receipt 1.1.0 (7th draft) version.
 For more information, see the Kantara Consent Receipt Specification.

 For more information and instructions for setting up this use case, see Consent Management REST APIs.